Why you need to rethink your praise wall

 Talking about pay is absolutely essential – for your employees and for your organization.
 The more that we talk about compensation, the more we break the taboo and start building trust.
 When employees trust that their pay is established in a way that’s fair and objective, they can shift their focus towards their development, and ultimately, their contribution to your company’s bottom line.
 And this is what will take your people – and your organization – to greater heights.🚀

-Our team’s Officevibe score for Compensation (a submetric of Satisfaction) recently dropped, so our manager sent out a custom poll to uncover people’s uncertainties around pay anonymously.
+Our team’s Officevibe Pulse Survey score for Compensation (a submetric of Satisfaction) recently dropped, so our manager sent out a custom survey to uncover people’s uncertainties around pay anonymously.
 Cyril then met with our team to answer our questions and give us more clarity on how pay is determined, and now our Compensation metric is seeing an upward trend!

 To help you effectively put your money where your mouth is, we broke down the 3 most important parts of facilitating open and impactful discussions around pay: